 CISA Region I will assume a heightened state of operational readiness to respond to events and incidents affecting the election and supporting infrastructures.
 CISA Region I will be monitoring remotely and standing by if support is requested.
-The Protective Security Advisor (PSA) and Cybersecurity Advisor act DHS ipate in the state of t (CSA) will remain in close contact with the Massachusetts Secretary of Commonwealth Office, Commonwealth Fusion Center, DHS counterparts, FBI, and all relevant election partners on Election Day.
+The Protective Security Advisor (PSA) and Cybersecurity Advisor (CSA) will remain in close contact with the Massachusetts Secretary of Commonwealth Office, Commonwealth Fusion Center, DHS counterparts, FBI, and all relevant election partners on Election Day.
 The PSA and CSA may participate in the Massachusetts Election Day Situation Room.